Rod Laver Arena: Concerts

 American singer P!nk performed a record-breaking 18 concerts at the venue in the winter of 2013 with her Truth About Love Tour, beating her own record of 17 shows from the Funhouse Tour in 2009.
 She is currently the artist who holds the record for most shows at the venue, with 53 shows.

 American singer Billie Eilish performed four shows on her Happier Than Ever, The World Tour at the Rod Laver Arena.
 Eilish performed at the Rod Laver Arena from 22 September 2022 to 24 September 2022, and again on 26 September 2022.
 Eilish returned to Rod Laver Arena in 2025 on her Hit Me Hard And Soft: The Tour, on March 4, 5, 7 and 8 as part of the final Australian shows of said tour.

 Chinese singer-songwriter Joker Xue performed on March 26, 2024 as part of his Extraterrestrial World Tour.

 American singer Olivia Rodrigo made her Australian debut at this venue on her Guts Tour, performing shows on October 9, 10, 13 and 14, 2024.

 British singer Dua Lipa performed five shows from March 17 through March 23 2025, for her Radical Optimism Tour.

+Japanese Singer Ado performed for the second time in Australia, after her first performance in Sydney two days prior for her Hibana World Tour on the 27th of May 2025.

-American rock band Linkin Park will play two shows on March 8th and 10th in 2026 as part of their From Zero World Tour.
+American rock band Linkin Park played two shows on March 8th and 10th in 2026 as part of their From Zero World Tour.
 They previously playing in the venue on the 14th and 15th of October 2007, on the 12th and 13th of December 2010 and most recently on February 27, 2013.
 A Live recording of the song In The End from one of the 2010 shows was included on Hybrid Theory: Around the World released in 2012, while live recordings from one of the 2010 shows of the songs Bleed It Out and Shadow of the Day were included on Minutes to Midnight: Live Around the World also released in 2012.